gabrielletech/Industria/README.md

   or visit (to view) :

   https://industria.netlify.app/

-## Contact
-  If there are any issues related to the project kindly email me at fadzisondoro.gn@gmail.com

 ## Please note
   This is a demo project.
 Most infomation used is purely fictional and unrelated to the brand itself